 She previously worked in London as a legal PA, and then for a major department store in Chelmsford.
 She enjoys all aspects of her job especially the interaction with patients.

 In her spare time Karen like gardening, crafting and flower arranging.

 Maggie joined the clinic in November 2004 as a receptionist.

-She previously worked in London as a secretary and then spent several years working as deputy supervisor in a local pre-school.
+She previously worked in London as a medical secretary at Guy's Hospital and then spent several years working as deputy supervisor in a local pre-school.
 She loves working in such a friendly environment and interacting with all the patients.
 Maggie loves spending time with her friends and family and looking after her wide variety of pets.

 Linda joined the clinic in January 2012 as a receptionist, having been a patient here for a number of years.